Handling emergency repairs: a guide for property owners

 UNDERSTANDING YOUR RESPONSIBILITIES AS A PROPERTY OWNER

 When an emergency repair crops up, your first step is determining if it falls under landlord repair responsibilities.
 For rental properties, these typically include urgent issues affecting health, safety, or habitability.
-Think along the lines of:
+Think along the lines of:- Burst pipes or major water leaks

 - Broken heating systems during winter